 Umbrella insurance raises your policy limit in $1 million increments, providing your business with more potential compensation per claim.
 The limits you choose and your level of risk both affect the cost of this policy.

 For TechInsurance customers, the median cost of commercial umbrella insurance (excess liability insurance) is $101 per month or $1,212 per year.
-The median better illustrates what you can expect to pay since the average values include high and low extremes.
+The median gives you a good estimate of what you can expect to pay since it eliminates high and low outliers.

 Umbrella insurance typically increases the limit of the underlying policy in $1 million increments.
 The higher you raise your policy limit, the more you’ll end up spending on umbrella insurance.